-Often browser support is seen as a given, casually sweeping discussions under the carpet, until a customer finds a bug on a specific browser.
+You may of found yourself asking “Why do browsers display pages differently?” and often browser support is seen as a given.
+Casually sweeping the discussion under the carpet, until a customer finds a bug on a specific browser.

 Unfortunately, there is often a lack of understanding of what browser support is.
 It’s easy to blame the client for this but it’s our fault.
 The web industry has spent the last two decades providing clients with beautiful mockups of their websites with the expectation that the final product will match.
 This has never been the case and has only been magnified by the introduction of responsive web design.

 Browsers fetch the content of a web page and render it for you to see.
 The W3C is an organisation that sets the standards for how browsers should render elements in code (HTML and CSS).

 In theory this means all browsers should interpret pages exactly the same.
 In reality most modern browsers do exactly this but for older ones there are many more inconsistencies.
 Before we get the pitchforks out for the browser manufactures, this isn’t necessarily their fault:

 Browser support is often perceived as the page looking the same in a range of browsers.
 This isn’t the case.
 Web pages may look different on different devices, operating systems and browsers but we would still class them as being supported.